1. Add content

 Once you've added your content as items, refined the item details, and chosen your audience, the final step is to share your items.

-Depending on your sharing privileges and the security settings of your organization, you can share your items with groups you belong to, your organization, or the public (everyone), or with a combination of these.
+Depending on your sharing privileges and the security settings of your organization, you can share your items with groups you belong to, your organization, other organizations, or the public (everyone), or with a combination of these.
 Using groups is a powerful way to share your content privately with others inside and outside your organization, facilitate team collaboration, and highlight and organize items by theme or project.
 You can also use collaborations to easily share and work with content from other organizations.